 A mutual fund is a type of professionally managed investment that allows a group of investors to pull their capital together and purchase securities, while sharing the burden of administrative and trading costs.
 There are many different types of mutual funds; open-ended funds sell an unlimited number of shares publicly, either in bulk or to retail investors (individuals), while close-ended funds limit their offering and once full, accept no more investors or capital.

-Other categories of differentiation are managed vs. passive, what industries or sectors they invest in (technology, industrial, financials, oil and gas, consumer services, consumer goods, healthcare, telecommunications, utilities, etc), the types of securities they purchase (stocks, bonds, real estate, mortgage-backed securities, commodities, money markets), the size of the companies they target (large, mid, or small market capitalizations), and the investment style (value, growth, or a blend of both).
+Other categories of differentiation are managed vs. passive, what industries or sectors they invest in (technology, industrial, financials, oil and gas, consumer services, consumer goods, healthcare, telecommunications, utilities, etc), the types of securities they purchase (stocks, bonds, real estate, mortgage-backed securities, commodities, money markets), the size of the companies they target (large, mid, or small market capitalization), and the investment style (value, growth, or a blend of both).

 All investment opportunities come with advantages and disadvantages, and while mutual funds are a good choice for many investors, they may not be the best choice for everyone.
 It is essential to weigh factors like risk vs. return, fees and costs, diversification, tax liability, and other options when investing for your retirement or a child’s education.
 As part of a complete stock portfolio, mutual funds can play an important role in growing your wealth.